tcrensink/tsar/docs/design_doc.md

 **record**: a dict represented by {record_id: {record_def_values}} (not implemented as a class), a row in a tsardb.
 **record_def**: defines schema, parser, index mapping and everything else to fully specify doc->record **TsarDB**: class that contains records of type record_def for a given collection.
-**Collection**: main interface class; has tsar_db and tsar_search attributes associated with a specific collection, and implements all methods that are accessed by the app.
+**Collection**: main interface class; includes tsar_db and tsar_search attributes associated with a specific collection, and implements all methods that are accessed by the app.
 **TsarSearch**: class that handles search index associated with a collection **App**: UI that handles user input and display.
 Still need to define UI flow between modalities.
-**TsarDaemon**: implements App as a background process for fast access

 # DESCRIPTION
 (raw) source docs are transformed via a RecordDef(ABC) class into records.
 RecordDef defines all behavior for how the source doc is converted to a record, including a parser and index mapping for the search engine.
 A Collection is a group of records of the same RecordDef that may be searched/browsed together; multiple collections are ok, and different collections may have the same type.
 The Collection class contains all high-level methods and serves as an interface to the App class.
 A collection object includes TsarDB and TsarSearch objects as attributes.
 The App defines the UI flow/behavior and is not yet determined; it should include the interaction modalities noted in description.md.
-As a program, TSAR runs a dameon in the background with pre-populated Collections, ready to start the App when called from the command line.
+Optimally, TSAR runs in the background and is instantly conjured in any terminal window.

+# SIMPLIFYING ASSUMPTIONS TO START
+- Collections have a fixed schema, search mapping.  use case-switch as needed to parse different files to standard record format.
+- use screen to "instantly conjure"; integrate with terminal command if possible.
+- ignore multiple collections for now.
+You still have `tsar inspect`
+- create concrete record_defs before making ABC to get started
+- focus on capture, search, review first.  browse, summarize can come later with minimal change to UI.

-# LEARNINGS
+# USER INTERFACE
-- a thin client with (local) http server is still pretty slow.
-See examples/flask_tsar.
-- there is not a super easy way to get screen session like behavior without using screen :/
+- what is user workflow?
+    terminal commands:
+        - `tsar`: [default action: capture]
+        - `tsar capture`: opens capture buffer
+        - `tsar query`: opens search/browse interface
+        - `tsar inspect <entry_point> <record_def>`: open query interface for docs at entry_point
+    in-tsar navigation:
+        - capture <-> query (shortcuts)
+        - (from query):
+            - select record to view, edit
+        - (from capture):
+            - cmd + n -> new document
+            - selected text -> new document

+# QUESTIONS, OPEN AND ANSWERED
+- Q: how to handle app-state difficuties found in tsar 1.0?
+- Q: How to keep Collection organized?
+E.g.: I want to add lasso regularization info somewhere - a new doc or is there an existing one that makes sense?
+    A: Suggest related docs for adding (SO style for questions)
+- Q: Can a collection include different record_defs, or record_defs with different schemas?
+    A: No, not now (do not implement this, it will blow up).
+- Q: Are source docs copied or linked?
+    A: For now, create a "full text" attribute in the tsar_db, a copy of each source doc in the record.
+- Q: how to summarize a collection for understanding it as a whole?
+- Q: what is the tradeoff of explicit specification vs model inference (e.g., should you prompt the user for keywords or generate them automatically from a new doc?)
+    A: As a guiding principle, minimize friction.
+Auto generate keywords unless the user overrides (this is advanced feature though).

 # EXAMPLE API USAGE